windisch/ansible-role-cmd-utils/README.md

 platforms.
 Hence, it cloned and installed from `https://github.com/junegunn/fzf.git`.

+### Python
+The python packages `virtualenv` and `virtualenvwrapper` are installed (via `pip`) and ensured to be loaded uppon a start of the `z`-shell.
+The interactive python shell `ipython` is installed and some startup scripts are placed.

 ## Requirements

 Along the provisioning, the following packages are installed using the package manager of your system (make sure that these are availabe):
 `go` (`golang` under debian based systems), `zsh`, `tmux`.

+Moreover, pythons package manager `pip` is assumed to be available.

 ## Shortcuts